 This system has been conceived to operate delivering the generated power to the line.
 The local load is connected at the point of common coupling, thus the grid naturally regulates the voltage.
 The DC source can continuously produce the nominal power and it does not need a control scheme because all the generated power is locally consumed or delivered to the grid.
-Additionally, if the local generated power is not sufficient to supply the load, the additional power comes automatically from the utility.
+Additionally, if the local generated power is not sufficient to supply the load, the additional power automatically comes from the utility.

 A problem arises in the absence of the grid connection.
-In this case it is necessary to disconnect the grid, to maintain the local load with a suitable voltage, and to consume all the generated power.
-Notice that, in the presence of the line, the converter works as a current source.
+In this case it is necessary to energize the local load with a suitable voltage and consume all the generated power.
+Note that, in the presence of the line, the converter works as a current source.
 But without this connection the main objective is to produce an acceptable voltage waveform.
 This can be obtained adding a suitable capacitor in parallel with the grid.
 This component could be used for power factor compensation during normal operation but, if the line is not present, it will determine the voltage.

 The DC source must be adjusted in order to produce an adequate voltage.
 To minimize the voltage THD, the output filter should have a resonance close to the line frequency, but this produces a high circulating current trough the switches.
 If a voltage THD about 20% is acceptable, even feeding non-linear loads (single-phase rectifier with capacitive filter), a small capacitor can be used.
-The converter operates as a quasi-square wave inverter, typical of a low-cost UPS.